1923k/High-School-Management-System-PHP/README.md

 - This project is still under development👨‍💻.
 - Don't be suprised by continious change along the way.
 - Please feel free to naviagte through it in the provided link above.
-- Please conduct the developer for more details in a given email below
+- Please conduct the developer for more details in a given email below.
 * It is highly compatiable with a Laptop or Desktop.
-But you still use your smartphone
+But you can still use your smartphone.

 Please access the project documentation below: